-To be able to use e-services with the ID card in the Google Chrome browser, you need to keep both ID-software and the Google Chrome browser software up to date.
-All of the necessary plugins should be working automatically.
+To be able to use e-services with an ID card in your Google Chrome browser, you need to keep both your ID software and your Google Chrome browser up to date.
+In addition, you must enable the “Web eID” extension in your browser.

 Click on the icon with three dots on the right-hand side of Google Chrome and select More tools → Extensions.

-A new window with extensions opens, find the plugin called Token signing and make sure that it is Enabled.
-This plugin is enabled by default and you cannot change it yourself!
+A new window with extensions opens, find the extension called Web eID and make sure that it is Enabled.
+If it’s not, enable it.

-Step 3: Check whether using the ID-card is now possible.
+Step 4: Check whether using the ID-card is now possible in web browser

 After you enable the Web eID extension (Step 3), restart your browser: everything should work!